firegento/firegento-magesetup/docs/contribute/contribute.markdown

 ##Setting up the taxes
 Taxes are a bit tricky, because it's different all over the world.

 * If it's an eu country and there are two tax rates, than copy the tax.xml from the folder **uk** (folder gb).
 * If it's an eu country and there are three tax rates, than copy the tax.xml from the folder **fr**.
 * If it's an non eu country and there are two tax rates, than copy the tax.xml from the folder **ch**.
 * If it's an non eu country and there is no real tax at all, than copy the tax.xml from the folder **br** (in development).

 After that, you can adjust the settings.
 Please try to change only the text fields and the percentages of the tax calculation rates.

 ##Setting up translation files, mail templates and agreements
-- To setup all translations for mail templates and so on, you need to create a new subfolder in app/locale.
+To setup all translations for mail templates and so on, you need to create a new subfolder in app/locale.
 Copy the en_US folder and give it the corresponding name for your language.
 After that you need to do the hard work and translate the text parts of every file by hand.

-This step is only needed for new languages which are not supported yet.
+This step is only needed for new languages which were not supported before.